0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 ## Deregister as a ZK node

 To deregister as a ZK node you need to disassociate your tokens from the ZK Node Registry contract.
-After being disassociated the tokens will no longer be available when selecting nodes for a new ZK work.
+After being disassociated the tokens will no longer be available when selecting nodes for new ZK work.

-However, when disassociating tokens you might not immediately be able to do so if too many tokens are currently allocated to ZK work or pending being unlocked.
+However, you might not be able to immediately disassociate tokens if the tokens are currently allocated to ZK work or pending being unlocked.
 If the node currently has tokens allocated to ZK work (see [How to find out what ZK work your node is selected for](#how-to-find-out-what-zk-work-your-node-is-selected-for)), you must wait for the node allocation end data of the contract before being able to disassociate the tokens locked to that ZK contract.